 Can I take part in the Big Latch On?

-If you are in doubt about whether you qualify to be included in the official count, speak to your local host and they can answer any questions or concerns.
+If you are not sure about attending a Big Latch On event, speak to your local host and they can answer any questions or concerns.

-Is there an age limit for breastfeeding children?
+Is there an age limit for children attending?

-No, we welcome all breastfeeding children to take part.
+No, we welcome all children, of all ages to take part.

-How do I find a venue in my local area?
+How do I find an event in my local area?

-A list of all currently registered venues is available on our ‘Find a Venue’ page.
-New venue registrations are accepted right up to the day before the event, so keep checking as one near you may be listed nearer the event.
+A list of all currently registered events is available on our ‘Find a Venue’ page.
+New event registrations are accepted right up to the day before the event, so keep checking this page as one near you may be listed nearer the event.

 What if there are no Big Latch On events in my local area?

-New venue registrations are accepted right up to the day before the event, so even if there is not a venue near you, one may be listed nearer the time.
+New event registrations are accepted right up to the day before the event, so even if there is not an event near you, one may be listed nearer the time.

-If there is not currently a venue in your area, you could host an event yourself.
+If there is not currently an event in your area, you could host an event yourself.
 Hosting is easy, fun, and a great way to connect with other breastfeeding women in your community.
 Information on hosting can be found here.

 Do I need to register in advance?

 No, you do not need to register in advance to attend a Big Latch On event.
-You may like to get in touch with the host of the venue you are planning to attend, so that they know how many people to expect on the day.
-Contact information for hosts can be found with the venue information on the ‘Find a Venue’ page.
+You may like to register for an event via our website, but it is not a requirement, it’s more so that you will be reminded about the event details.
+Contact information for hosts can be found with the event information on the ‘Find a Venue’ page.

 What do I need to do on the day?

-Can I come to more than one Big Latch On?
+Can I attend more than one Big Latch On event?

 Can I bring family/friends with me?

-Yes.
-Support of family, whānau and friends is important for breastfeeding, and we encourage you to bring as many supporters with you as you like.
+Yes!
+Support of family, whānau and friends is important for breastfeeding, infant feeding, and indeed parenting in general!
+We encourage you to bring as many supporters with you as you like.

-The selfie initiative was created in 2014 to provide breastfeeding women and parents who could not attend a Big Latch On event in person the chance to participate online and encourage them to connect with other breastfeeding mums and parents via social media sites such as Facebook.
+The “brelfie” selfie initiative was created in 2014 to give breastfeeding women and parents who could not attend a Big Latch On event in person the chance to participate online and encourage them to connect with other mums and parents via social media sites such as Facebook.
+In 2023 we’re inviting all people who are feeding their children to take part in the Brelfie campaign.

 Can I take part in the Big Latch On in person and online?